If you are one of many dog owners that consider your beloved furry a member of the family, then this article is for you.

 Here’s 4 top tips on choosing the right transport equipment for your dog.

 A crash tested harness is the option for dogs that are going on the back seat.
 Do check the brand you are buying is crash tested, whilst some use clever wording to make it sound like they are safe.
 If they have not been crash tested they have not proven to be safe in the event of an accident.
-Here are some great options:
+Here are some great options:- Sleepy Pod are by far the most superior of the 5 currently available but do come with a hefty price tag – click here

 So there you have it our roundup of the best way to transport your dog with their safety and wellbeing covered so now all you have to do is choose where it is you are going?
 Does your dog have a favourite destination?